-The Creative and Performing Arts (CaPA) Fellowship program provides up to $7,500 to admitted students with a record of achievement in creative and performing arts.
+Created through the generosity of Bruce ’65 and Jackie Maggin P’02, the fellowship provides up to $7,500 over four years to admitted students with a record of achievement in creative and performing arts.
 The funds are for students to pursue and develop their creative abilities.
-CaPA Fellows are selected by a committee of Lafayette faculty.
-Funds awarded are in addition to any financial aid students may receive from the College and will not be considered in determining the amount of aid a student receives.
-Those interested should apply at the same time as they apply for admission to the College.
-The Creative and Performing Arts Fellowship program was created through the generosity of Bruce ’65 and Jackie P ’02 Maggin.
+They are awarded in addition to any financial aid students may receive from the College.
+Those interested should apply at the same time as they apply for admission.